 Dr. Roasa has earned his veterinary and Master’s degrees from Texas A&M University and his law degree from the University of Nebraska.
 He has worked for Banfield in Phoenix and has owned and operated a mixed animal practice in the mountains of Colorado.
 He has co-founded and co-owns a group of practices in Nebraska, operates a law practice and delivers on-line CE via drip.vet.
 He is the past president of the American Veterinary Medical Law Association and a national co-advisor to the Veterinary Business Management Association.
 He serves on the board of directors of the Mark Morris Institute and on the advisory board to Veterinary Team Brief.

-This course teaches state board compliant record keeping principles that enhance the value of your practice’s records while reducing your medical, public relations, and legal risks.
+Medical Record Keeping for Veterinarians teaches state board compliant record keeping principles that enhance the value of your practice’s records while reducing your medical, public relations, and legal risks.

 This online class is accessible 24/7 to accommodate the busiest of schedules.
 It is self-paced, allowing the learner to complete as much or as little at any given time and pick up right where they left off.
 As a bonus, it also includes a copy of the book Legal Consents for Veterinary Practices 5th Edition (a $100 value) free of charge.

 Estimated Time To Complete